gpuweb/gpuweb/wgsl/wgsl_spec_style_guide.md

 * If a member is optional, then it must be followed by a `` ? `` member token.
 * If a member can repeat and must appear at least once, then it must be followed by a `` + `` member token.
 * If a member can repeat and does not have to appear, then it must be followed by a `` * `` member token.

+WGSL specification normalizes its normative and informative sources to promote interoperability between developers using different input mechanisms.
+A developer intending to contribute can automatically normalize sources by passing `--fix` to `check-nfkc.py` in the tools directory.

 ## Tagging conventions